marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-03-post-google-project-mgmt.md

 Hello everyone!
 Following up on my previous post about the Google IT Support Certificate, I would like to talk about the next step in my IT professional development: the **Google Project Management Professional Certificate**.
 This was my second Google certification, and it gave me a great understanding of everything about project management types, procedures, and the entire project lifecycle.

-For me, this certificate wasn't about a direct career pivot into a management position.
-Instead, I was really interested in understanding how management and leadership work to better grasp the bigger picture.
-In any IT role, whether it's support, development, or system administration, you are part of a larger project.
-Knowing the principles that drive these projects — the planning, the communication, the risk management — is invaluable.
-This certificate is a comprehensive and practical guide to what it takes to be a successful project manager, and it provides crucial context for anyone working within a team.
-Therefore, I regarded it as a great add-on to build on the IT Support one.
+For me, this certificate wasn’t about pivoting directly into a management role.
+I was more interested in understanding how management and leadership work in order to see the bigger picture.
+In any IT role — whether support, development, or system administration — you’re part of a larger project.
+Knowing the principles that drive those projects — planning, communication, risk management — is invaluable, and not only in IT but across many professions.

+This certificate offers a clear and practical guide to what it takes to be a successful project manager.
+More importantly, it provides crucial context for anyone working within a team.
+That’s why I considered it an excellent complement to the IT Support certificate.

 ---